Turbo Takeaways

 How To Get Financial Help for Seniors

-The BenefitsCheckUp tool by the National Council on Aging (NCOA) allows you to search through private and public benefits programs.
+The BenefitsCheckUp tool by the National Council on Aging (NCOA) lets you search through private and public benefits programs that match your needs.

-Another option is Eldercare Locator, which helps you find agencies where you live that help with caregiver support, home-based care services, assisted living, nursing homes, transportation, and more.
-You can also find an agency by calling Eldercare at 1-800-677-1116.
+Another option is the Eldercare Locator tool that helps you find local agencies that provide caregiver support, home-based care services, assisted living, nursing homes, transportation, and more.
+You can also find an agency by calling 1-800-677-1116.

-USAGov also has a benefit finder tool where you can fill out a questionnaire to find benefits you may be eligible for.
+USAGov´s benefit finder tool allows you to fill out a short questionnaire to discover federal and state benefits you may be eligible for.

-Senior citizens often need programs that are designed for their unique needs.
-If you’re a senior citizen or a family member looking for programs and resources, explore the options we’ve provided below and check if you qualify.
+Senior citizens often need programs tailored to their unique needs.
+If you're a senior or a family member looking for resources, explore the options below and check if you qualify.

 1. Food Programs

-Even with rising food prices, many seniors eligible for food assistance don’t receive these benefits because they aren’t aware of them.
+Even with rising food prices, many seniors eligible for food assistance don’t receive these benefits due to a lack of knowledge.
 There are multiple programs to help with nutrition, food costs, and even grocery stimulus such as:

 The Supplemental Nutrition Assistance Program (SNAP) helps millions of Americans get access to food.
-If you’re disabled or over 60 years old, you may also qualify for deduction food allowances and other benefits.
+If you’re disabled or over 60 years old, you may also be eligible for food allowances deductions and other benefits.

 Meals on Wheels delivers meals directly to seniors through local programs.
-The USDA also runs the Seniors Farmer Market Nutrition Program, which offers seniors locally-grown fresh produce.
+The USDA also runs the Seniors Farmer Market Nutrition Program (SFMNP), which offers seniors locally-grown fresh produce.

 The Emergency Food Assistance Program (TEFAP) distributes food through local organizations.
 Depending on availability, seniors can get access to nutritious options like milk, cheese, fresh produce, and meat.